JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 The release date of the major version, formatted as `YYYYMMDD`.

-The provided value will be used to populate the `<product-descriptor release-date="">` element attribute.
+The provided value is used for the `<product-descriptor release-date="">` element attribute.

 {style="narrow"}
 Type